 The Stay club provides:

-• Various modern, high-quality student accommodations among safe, social, and beautiful surroundings
+• Various modern, high-quality student accommodations in London among safe, social, and beautiful surroundings

 • Fantastic amenities, including bed linen, furniture, towels, starter kitchenware, wifi, etc.